 What you consume is intricately linked to your cognitive performance.
-A healthy and balanced diet packed with proteins, complex carbohydrates, vitamins, fruits and vegetables is what you need to stay focused and mentally sharp during work.
+A healthy and balanced diet packed with proteins, complex carbohydrates, vitamins, fruits, and vegetables is what you need to stay focused and mentally sharp during work.

 Workaholics munch on fast food and unhealthy snacks on the go.
 They skip meals and overeat in a single intake in order to save time.
-All these harmful eating habits will reflect not just on your digestion, skin and weight, but also on your mind and thinking ability.
+All these harmful eating habits will reflect not just on your digestion, skin, and weight, but also on your mind and thinking ability.

 Research shows that eating well boosts energy levels and productivity.
-A study was conducted in 2012 with 20,000 workers of some renowned U.S. companies and it was seen that the employees with an unhealthy diet were nearly 70% more likely to suffer loss of productivity in comparison to employees who maintained a healthy and regular diet full of veggies, fruits and whole grains.
+A study was conducted in 2012 with 20,000 workers of some renowned U.S. companies and it was seen that the employees with an unhealthy diet were nearly 70% more likely to suffer the loss of productivity in comparison to employees who maintained a healthy and regular diet full of veggies, fruits, and whole grains.

 So if work is what drives you in life, you should definitely pay more attention to your diet.
 Your food intake should be wholesome and spread evenly throughout the day.